Creating the hard shell for the building exterior.

 The final stucco finish coat will be done when all the walls are up, ie the final coat will be for the whole house in one go.
 It is worth living with the scratch coat for a while to check it does not crack.
 The scratch coat will keep UV off the EPS.

-If stuccoing concrete blocks or other previously set concrete then wet it before stuccoing.
+If stuccoing concrete blocks or other previously set concrete then wet the surface of the blocks before stuccoing.

 Latex Stucco mix

 To get it to stick well to the EPS and to get the layers to stick together it is best to use latex stucco.
-You can make latex stucco by using Latex Concrete Additive instead of water when you mix regular type-s stucco.
+You can make latex stucco by using some Latex Concrete Additive instead of some of the water when you mix regular type-s stucco.

 The Latex Concrete Additive is already about 75% water.
 I settled on using 3/4 water and 1/4 latex additive.
 This means the actual latex percentage in my stucco mix is about 5%.
 For an 80lb bag of type S mortar add half a gallon of latex liquid and about 1.5 gallons of water.
 In practice mix two bags at once (with one gallon of latex liquid).
 The exact amount of water should be adjusted to get the consistency (ie slump) right.